All Episodes

 You know, it's an amazing chapter in American history.

-We have about thirty seconds.
+We have about 30 seconds.

-Yeah, I mean, Garland is violating the law by telling his employees they can't talk to Congress when in fact Congress passed a law saying you can and must talk to us when you find evidence of wrongdoing within your agency.
+Yeah, I mean, Garland is violating the law by telling his employees they can't talk to Congress when, in fact, Congress passed a law saying you can and must talk to us when you find evidence of wrongdoing within your agency.

-Uh so you know, once again, another example of the contempt for the law that Merritt Garland has when he's not treating concerned parents as domestic terrorists and refusing to protect Supreme Court justices who are being threatened outside their homes.
+So, you know, once again, another example of the contempt for the law that Merritt Garland has when he's not treating concerned parents as domestic terrorists and refusing to protect Supreme Court justices who are being threatened outside their homes.

-All right, Greg Jarrett, Greg Collin.
+All right, Greg Jarrett, Greg Collins.

 Always great to talk to you, Greg.

-Uh always very informative.
+Always very informative.

 This is a sad chapter.